Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Introduction

-This issue of the effect of content is one of a number of biases identified by Bevendorff et al. \cite{BevendorffBiasAV:2019} on the basis of the 2014 and 2015 PAN competitions.
-These biases were taken in consideration by PAN starting from its 2020 edition \cite{kestemont2020}.
+This content effect limitation of \imOrg is also one of a number of biases identified by \textcite{BevendorffBiasAV:2019} on the basis of the 2014 and 2015 PAN competitions.
+These biases were taken in consideration by PAN starting from its 2020 edition \parencite{PANOverviewAV:2020}.
 However, the problem of using features that can potentially capture topic or content instead of authorship remains in many verification systems, including more recent ones.

-One of the first approaches dealing with content bias in the context of authorship analysis was the topic-masking technique \textDistortion \cite{StamatatosTextDistortion:2017}, which is simply based on replacing any word that is not among the top most frequent words in a reference corpus with an asterisk. \textDistortion was found to actually improve the results in cross-topic and cross-genre analyses.
-In 2021, Halvani and Graner \cite{HalvaniPOSNoise:2021} tested \textDistortion against another algorithm they introduced called \posNoise, which is a pre-processing method that consists in the replacement of words that are unlikely to be functional with their Part-Of-Speech (POS).
+One of the first approaches dealing with content bias in the context of authorship analysis was the topic-masking technique \textDistortion \parencite{StamatatosTextDistortion:2017}, which is simply based on replacing any word\footnote{As an alternative, \textcite{StamatatosTextDistortion:2017} proposed an additional variant of replacing not the entire word $w$ but instead each character in it with an asterisk.} $w$ that is not among the top most frequent words in a reference corpus with an asterisk. \textDistortion was found to actually improve the results in cross-topic and cross-genre analyses.
+In 2021, \textcite{HalvaniPOSNoise:2021} tested \textDistortion against another algorithm they introduced called \posNoise (see Section~\ref{sec-the-posnoise-algorithm}), which is a preprocessing method that consists in the replacement of words that are unlikely to be functional with their Part-Of-Speech (POS).
 They found that this method clearly improves the algorithms in cross-domain cases while often resulting in poorer performance in cases that are not cross-domain.
 These results are interpreted by them as evidence that this algorithm should be applied for forensic purposes because it is capable of removing the effect of content.
-Among the methods that benefited from this pre-processing was \imOrg, which was also one of the most successful ones in their evaluations.
-A similar feature type to avoid content bias is the use of \frameNgrams \cite{NiniTheoryLingAA:2023}.
-Similarly to \posNoise, this feature set consists of all function words and with all nouns, verbs, adjectives, adverbs, and pronouns being replaced with their corresponding POS.
+Among the methods that benefited from this preprocessing was \imOrg, which was also one of the most successful ones in their evaluations.